sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph/examples/kustomize-chart/README.md

 In this example, we will change the `http` port of `sourcegraph-frontend.Service.yaml` and update the corresponding backend service port number in `sourcegraph-frontend.Ingress.yaml`.

+We will utilize the [post renderering] featue from Helm to integrate with [Kustomize].
+The `./kustomize` script below will run `kustomize build` on the rendered manifests from helm and return the transformed manifests back to Helm.

 > Below command should be run within the current directory

 ```sh